yandex-cloud/docs/en/_tutorials/infrastructure-management/updating-under-load.md

       1. Find out the ID of the latest version of the {{ coi }} [public image](../../compute/operations/images-with-pre-installed-software/get-list.md).

-         A {{ coi }} in a [{{ container-registry-name }}](../../container-registry/) registry can be updated and changed according to the new releases.
+         A {{ coi }} in a [{{ container-registry-full-name }}](../../container-registry/) registry can be updated and changed according to the new releases.
 In this case, the image on a VM isn't updated to the latest version automatically.
 To create an instance group with the latest {{ coi }} version, you need to check whether it's available yourself:

          ```bash
          yc compute image get-latest-from-family container-optimized-image --folder-id standard-images
          ```

-         Result:
+         Command result:

          ```bash
          id: fd8iv792kirahcnqnt0q